luminous-software/luminous-code/docs-source/api.md

 - CanExecute Property

     If `CanExecute` returns `false`, the command cannot be executed at all.
     The command's `Visible` and `Enabled` properties will both automatically be set to `false`.

     For example, command classes that inherit from `AsyncDynamicCommand` can override this property to return, say, a package-wide value that can be set in *Tools* | *Options*, or use some other method of determining if the command's functionality should be turned off.

 - IsActive Property

     If `IsActive` returns `false`, the command's `Enabled` property is automatically set to false.
     A common use for this property is to be able to check a *UI Context*.

-- Text
+- Text Property

     The `Text` property, as its name suggests, sets the command's display text.
 Its initial value is `null`, which instructs the famework to use the value set in the *VSCT* file.

+#### AsyncStaticCommand

+The `Luminous.Code.VisualStudio.Commands.AsyncStaticCommand` class is useful for commands whose text doesn't need to change, and which are always visible and always enabled.

 #### CommandBase (deprecated)

-The `Luminous.Code.VisualStudio.Commands.CommandBase` class has been deprecated in favor of the `AsyncCommandBase` class.
+The `Luminous.Code.VisualStudio.Commands.CommandBase` class has been deprecated in favor of `AsyncCommandBase`.

 #### Command Keys